S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Method

 \section{Method}

-In this section we will introduce the different data augmentations strategies that can be leveraged to allow the offline agent to perform local exploration on the otherwise static dataset $\mathcal{D}$.
-Then we will consider a simple self-supervision algorithm based on \citet{drq}, which learns generalizable better value functions during training.
+In this section we will first consider a simple $Q$-learning technique based on DrQ \cite{drq}, which helps combine data augmentations and learning better value functions during training by encouraging local points around the state to have similar $Q$-values.
+Then, we introduce 7 different data augmentations strategies that can be leveraged to allow the offline agent to perform local exploration on the otherwise static dataset $\mathcal{D}$ to reduce overfitting and improve function approximation by smoothening the state-space.